When it comes to eCommerce marketing, nothing beats the power of eCommerce Google Ads (Formally known as AdWords campaigns).

 Once you have created ads for your ad groups, it’s time to save and input your billing info.
 But your work is not done.
 It’s time for the final – and most important – step: optimization.

-Google campaign optimization can make the difference between sales and budget doom.
+Google campaign optimization can make the difference between getting sales and going over ad-spend – AKA budget doom.
 It’s vitally important.
 However, it’s also one of the biggest struggles that all online advertisers have – not only novices.
 It can seem complicated and requires monitoring, but it’s a must with huge payoffs.
 To get you started, here are our top optimization tips:

-- Mine your weekly search term report for new possible keywords and to find those non-performers you should stop using your budget on.
+- Mine your weekly search term report for new possible keywords and to find those non-performers you should stop using your ad spend on.

 - Test and optimize your display URLs.
 Test various keywords and adding a CTA to your display URL.